-According to Internet Retailer, online shoppers are 85% more likely to purchase a product or increase their spend after watching a product video.
+According to Hubspot research, 81% of people have been convinced to buy a product or service after watching a brand's video.
 Motion graphics have an immense power to boost ROI.

 Animation can be useful when you need to convince a user to remain on the page or wait for a feature that takes a little while to load.
 Offer up a distraction for times when there is a necessary wait and there’s not much else you can do for them except keeping them entertained.